cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("bayesQR")` supports Bayesian quantile regression using the asymmetric Laplace distribution, both continuous as well as binary dependent variables.
--   `r pkg("factorQR")` is a package to fit Bayesian quantile regression models that assume a factor structure for at least part of the design matrix.

 #### Shrinkage/Variable selection/Gaussian process